Jon Buller

 Jon Buller (born December 27, 1970) is a Contemporary Christian artist from Winnipeg, Manitoba, Canada.
-He now resides in Vernon, British Columbia, where he works as Pastor of Worship and the Arts at Vernon Alliance Church, a position he began in August 2005.
-Buller founded Hear the Music Ministries (HTM) in 1999; HTM is "committed to discipling and developing emerging Christian musicians, expressing worship through music."
+He now resides in Vernon, British Columbia.
+He was previously working as Pastor of Worship and the Arts for 12 years at Vernon Alliance Church, a position he began in August 2005.
+Buller founded and is the Executive Director for Hear the Music Ministries (HTM) in 1999; HTM is "committed to discipling and developing emerging Christian musicians, expressing worship through music."

 Jon has released nine albums, an EP, and a concert video.
 In 2000, Jon Buller was nominated for a Juno Award for Best Gospel Album for his work, Sinner And The Saint.
 He received a 2006 Covenant Award for Praise & Worship Song of the Year, Lord of Every Thing.